Python API documentation (core)

 get_seq(name, start, end, rc=False)

-Coordinates are 1-based, end-exclusive.
+Coordinates are 1-based, closed interval.
 If rc is set, reverse complement will be returned.

 get_spliced_seq(name, intervals, rc=False)